The main steps and procedures for the perfection of different security interests are as follows.

 With regard to shares that are listed on the EGX and therefore deposited with the MCDR, or unlisted shares which are deposited with the MCDR, different procedures apply, In order to create a pledge, the lender’s custodian must notify the MCDR of a share pledge in order for the MCDR to annotate said share pledge on the MCDR’s records.
 Consequently, the debtor may not dispose of the pledged shares.

 Upon the issuance of the Pledge over Movables Law, a pledge of bank accounts has become permissible under Egyptian law.
-However, in order to perfect the security interests created over a pledge of bank accounts, such interest must be recorded in the electronic register referred to above. .
+However, in order to perfect the security interests created over a pledge of bank accounts, such an interest must be recorded in the electronic register referred to above.
 Historically, a pledge over bank accounts has been deemed as a possessory mortgage.
 As a matter of practice, bank accounts and cash deposits were subject to a pledge and assignment, which is effected by virtue of a pledge and assignment agreement duly executed by the parties.
 The account bank must annotate the pledge in its records and must acknowledge the terms of the assignment.
-Such an assignment must bear a certified date in order to ensure enforceability vis-à-vis third parties.
+Such an assignment must bear a certified date in order to ensure enforceability with regard to third parties.

 Claims and receivables

 Claims and receivables may be assigned from the debtor (assignee) to the creditor (assignor) by virtue of an assignment agreement.
 In order for the assignment to be enforceable, the debtor of the assignee must either approve or be notified of the assignment.
-Such assignment or approval must bear a certified date.
-In order to ensure the enforceability of an assignment vis-à-vis third parties, either a notice of assignment must be served through court bailiff or the acknowledgement must bear a certified date.
+Such an assignment or approval must bear a certified date.
+In order to ensure the enforceability of an assignment with regard to third parties, either a notice of assignment must be served through court bailiff or the acknowledgement must bear a certified date.
 In relation to the assignment of rights under letters of guarantee, the beneficiary may assign its rights under the letter subject to the approval of the issuing bank as so instructed by the applicant.
 Such approval must bear a certified date.